ilyesarf/py-qPeer/README.md

 * Peers don't generate their peerid randomly
 * qPeer uses hard-coded peers just for the first connection.
 For future connections, it uses the other peers it found.
 * qPeer stores peers information securely using cryptographic techniques
-* qPeer messages are secured with RSA & AES
+* qPeer's messages are secured with RSA & AES

 ## FAQ
 <b>Q: qPeer is stuck/hangs/crashes.</b>